BontleMay/alx-zero_day/0x03-git/README.md

-Getting familiar with Repositories updated
+Getting familiar with Repositories Updated